Designing a Greener Tomorrow

 "Sustainable procurement is more than just a word, it is call for action by the procurement leaders, a plea for help and a question: Can you be the change?
 The most crucial step is to fully comprehend what sustainable procurement entails and how to include it in the procurement process.
 While many people think that sustainability simply has to do with climate control measures that affect warming temperatures and ecosystem threats, the desire to cut emissions and climate justice, goes far beyond this.
 Ethical procurement, green procurement, and social procurement are the three key components of a sustainable buying strategy," he said.

-Chashmi Soni, Co-Founder and Design Director at Ceative Lab Interiors, said: "Sustainability in interior design is the future we must build today.
+Chashmi Soni, Co-Founder and Design Director at Creative Lab Interiors and Contracting LLC, said: "Sustainability in interior design is the future we must build today.
 It's about creating spaces that reflect harmony between modern living and the environment.
 By using renewable resources, minimising waste, and incorporating energy-saving technologies, we design for longevity and health."

 "Our approach ensures that every project is both beautiful and responsible, a reflection to the fact that thoughtful design can lead to a more sustainable world," she said.